-At his/her discretion, the Planning Director or his/her designee may grant an owner's request to terminate an ADU/JADU.
-As a condition of termination, the Planning Director or his/her designee shall require the owner to make modifications to the property to comply with current building code requirements and remove the kitchen.
+At the Planning and Building Director or their designee's discretion, they may grant an owner's request to terminate an ADU/JADU.
+As a condition of termination, the Planning and Building Director or their designee shall require the owner to make modifications to the property to comply with current building code requirements and remove the kitchen.
 The property owner shall apply for a building permit to remove the kitchen as required by the Town's building and fire codes.
-(Ord.
+(Ord 727 (part), 2024; Ord.
 703 (part), 2020).